Agency business development is often overlooked for new owners, something you should do when you get the time or money to hire a specialist.

 - Develop workflows and templates based on new practices that work.

 As an agency owner, you shouldn’t be spending too much time on client work.
-Whether it’s your scoping process or delivery system, you want to build processes that people talk about.
+Whether it’s your scoping process, client relationship management practices, or delivery system, you want to build processes that people talk about.
 Your goal is to build processes that help your team work better so you can work on growing your business.

 When you put good systems in place, everyone from new team members to clients can follow them without question.
 This keeps everyone organized and on the same page.